painteau/automatic-git-puller/README.md

 chmod +x autopuller.sh
 ./autopuller.sh
 ```

-📊 Logs
-All operations are logged in the `logs` directory with timestamps.
-Log files follow the naming pattern:
-- `autopuller_YYYYMMDD_HHMMSS.log`

 🔧 Troubleshooting
 - If you see "Error: root_folder.txt not found!", make sure you've created the file and specified the correct path